TroZ/DF2MC/ReadMe.txt

 Things to implement
 √ a ReadMe file
-√ Put the spawn in the center of the map, three cubes above the highest piece of
-	ground in that column, or where inital wagon was (if still in chosen output area), if my assumption that it is always the certer of the map is wrong √ add a layer of adminium at the bottom of the level
+√ Put the spawn in the center of the map, three cubes above the highest piece of ground in that column, or where inital wagon was (if still in chosen output area), if my assumption that it is always the certer of the map is wrong
+√ add a layer of adminium at the bottom of the level
-√ implement a way to specify what x and y area to output √ implement several ways to 'cut down' the level so that it is playable (z direction)
+√ implement a way to specify what x and y area to output (somewhat implemented) √ implement several ways to 'cut down' the level so that it is playable (z direction)
 	√ none - output whole level (already implemented)
-	√ top - top N levels will be output - gives room to build upwards - option to specify how much air (in DF levels (minimum 1)) to keep √ smart - scans the world, marking 'interesting' levels and outputs the top 42 interesting levels interesting levels are one that aren't all air, and aren't all wall (for the cut down x and y area) if room, possibly keep one or more 'uninteresting' levels between interesting levels how to deal with repetitive Stair layers / pump stack layers?
-√ change ramps to use 1-9 instead of NSEW and implement diagnal only ramps, have
+	√ top - top N levels will be output - gives room to build upwards - option to specify how much air (in DF levels (minimum 1)) to keep
+	√ smart - scans the world, marking 'interesting' levels and outputs the top 42 interesting levels interesting levels are one that aren't all air, and aren't all wall (for the cut down x and y area) if room, possibly keep one or more 'uninteresting' levels between interesting levels how to deal with repetitive Stair layers / pump stack layers √ change ramps to use 1-9 instead of NSEW and implement diagnal only ramps, have fallback to 2468 if not found and again to just 'ramp'
-	fallback to 2468 if not found and again to just 'ramp' √ implement material look-up for (wall, ramp, stair, floor) constructions √ implement buildings (workshops, doors, floodgates, etc)
+√ implement material look-up for (wall, ramp, stair, floor) constructions √ implement buildings (workshops, doors, floodgates, etc)
-* implement objects (needs DFHack support for reporting on objects) - probably only implement barrels, bins and cages (maybe coins to gold cube) √ make sure liquid conversion is working properly (noticed an air gap in water, but may have been because water - ice interaction
+* implement objects (needs DFHack support for reporting on objects) - probably only implement barrels, bins and cages (maybe coins to gold cube)
+√ make sure liquid conversion is working properly (noticed an air gap in water, but may have been because water - ice interaction
-* figure out tree and shrub types and replace stone material with shrub / tree type
+√ figure out tree and shrub types and replace floor material with shrub / tree type
 * replace dirt around shrub / tree with grass unless area is muddy
 * properly calculate inital lighting
-* setup a project of some source code hosting site
+√ setup a project of some source code hosting site
-* setup project like DFHack is setup so that different compilers can be used from cmake scripts or similar
-√ rotate .mclevel output so that sun rises in east and set is west / clouds go north, so
-	it matches assumed DF north is top of screen
+* setup project like DFHack is setup so that different compilers can be used from cmake scripts or similar √ rotate .mclevel output so that sun rises in east and set is west / clouds go north, so it matches assumed DF north is top of screen
-* implement infdev file output
+* implement infdev/alpha file output
 * convert mud splatter to wood pressue plates, snow splatter to snow thin layer (78?), and other splatter to stone pressure plates ?
+* possible add directions to buildings - eg. align beds with the headboard against the wall, align chairs to face tables, doors to surrounding walls (for alpha).